How To … Posts

 Clare Alan is a tutor on our first ever Writing an Original TV Drama Serial course, and an experienced script editor and producer who has worked on a range of TV and film projects in the UK and Ireland, including Solomon & Gaenor, factual drama The Investigator, Dangerfield, Silent Witness and The Vice.
 As the […]

-Are you settling down into the new decade by starting to write a novel?
 Have you been mulling over a good story idea for years but failing to actually get it started?
 Or perhaps you’re putting words down but feeling unsure of what you’re doing and where you’re headed with it?
-Writing a novel can […]
+Writing a novel can be exciting and hugely satisfying, but at times it can feel like an impossibly […]

 This week, the Curtis Brown Creative team are back in the office after our respective dreamy summer holidays (sigh), and I decided to run a little Twitter poll: Having read a few disappointing books while I was away this year, I asked people to name the ONE thing that makes them want to abandon a holiday […]